wangguanan/light-reid/README.md

 ## light-reid
 a toolbox for light-reid learning, including
-- [x] light model learning: model distillation and pruning (1.5x-2x faster)
+- [x] **light model**: model distillation and pruning (1.5x-2x faster)
-- [x] light feature learning: binary code learning (10x faster)
+- [x] **light feature**: binary code learning (10x faster)
-- [x] light retrieval: coarse2fine retrieval (5x faster)
+- [x] **light retrieval**: coarse2fine retrieval (5x faster)

 ### Update
-- 2020.07.17: we release a toolbox for light-reid learning, getting a 50x faster speed. code comming soon.
+- 2020.07.17: We release a toolbox for light-reid learning, getting a more than 50x faster speed.
+Code comming soon.
-* 2020-03-27: we adapt bag-of-tricks-reid to python3.7, and support IBN-Net, MSMT17, combineall, multi-dataset train. please see branch [version_py3.7 bot](https://github.com/wangguanan/light-reid/tree/version_py3.7_bot).
+* 2020-03-27: We adapt bag-of-tricks-reid to python3.7, and support IBN-Net, MSMT17, combineall, multi-dataset train.
+Please see branch [version_py3.7 bot](https://github.com/wangguanan/light-reid/tree/version_py3.7_bot).
-- 2019: we give a simple and clear implementation of bag-of-tricks-reid with python2.7. please see branch [version_py2.7](https://github.com/wangguanan/light-reid/tree/version_py2.7).
+- 2019: We give a simple and clear implementation of bag-of-tricks-reid with python2.7.
+Please see branch [version_py2.7](https://github.com/wangguanan/light-reid/tree/version_py2.7).

 ### News
 * 2020-07-04: **[ECCV'20]** Our new work about Fast ReID has been accepted by ECCV'20. ([Paper] comming soon)